MethodAtlas

 A management researcher wants to know whether founder-CEOs stay in their positions longer than professional (externally hired) CEOs.
 She collects data on 1,200 CEO spells at publicly traded firms between 1995 and 2015, recording the date each CEO took office and, if applicable, the date they left.

 Here is the problem: 40% of the CEOs in her sample are still in their position at the end of the study period in 2015.
-These are observations — she knows the CEO was still active at the end of 2015, but she does not know when they will eventually leave.
+These cases are observations — she knows the CEO was still active at the end of 2015, but she does not know when they will eventually leave.

 If she simply compares average observed tenure between the two groups, she will underestimate average tenure for both groups (because she is treating the end of the observation window as though it were the event date).
 Worse, if founder-CEOs are disproportionately censored (because they tend to stay longer), the bias will be asymmetric — she will underestimate founder-CEO tenure more than professional-CEO tenure, potentially masking the very difference she wants to detect.